Visit the institution website for COVID‑19 updates

 Advance your studies

-For the third year in a row, Oxford Brookes has also been hailed as the UK’s top university in the QS Top 50 Under 50 Ranking.
+For the fourth year in a row, Oxford Brookes has also been hailed as the UK’s top university in the QS Top 50 Under 50 Ranking.
 By choosing Oxford Brookes you can advance your studies in a stimulating and supportive environment, whilst studying in a world-renowned city of academic excellence.

 Our postgraduate study areas